 Submitting Your Big Idea

-The Big Ideas competition, currently in its third cycle, seeks university-level projects that no single department or college could accomplish on its own.
+The competition seeks University-level projects that no single department or college could accomplish on its own.
 Faculty are invited to propose planning projects to develop ideas more fully in preparation for competing for larger, multi-year investments.
 Core infrastructure or major instrumentation proposals are acceptable.
-Applications with the most innovative and compelling ideas will receive planning grants of $50,000, or preliminary planning grants of $10,000, to develop research and business plans within six months, with staff assistance from the Office of the Vice President for Research.
+Applications with the most innovative and compelling ideas will receive planning grants of $50,000, or preliminary planning grants of $10,000, to develop research and business plans within six months, with staff assistance from the Office of the Vice President for Research and Partnerships.

 SLU’s Research Growth Committee, composed of senior administrators and faculty leaders representing the diversity of the University's research portfolio (medicine, life sciences, physical sciences, social sciences, humanities), selects proposals to receive planning grants.